rnd7/weather-board/README.md

 [http://localhost:3000](http://localhost:3000)

-## Use as dependency
+## Use as module
 You can use the Weather Board or parts of it in your project.
+Be sure to initialize a npm project before installing weather-board as dependency.

 ### Installation
-Download and install as dependency using your favorite package manager.
+Download and install using your favorite package manager.

 Using npm.
 ```